IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 When a host retrieves stateless configuration elements using DHCPv6 (e.g., DNS recursive resolvers or DNS domain search lists
-{{!RFC3646}}), they MUST be associated with all the explicit and implicit PvDs received on the same interface with the O-flag set
+{{!RFC3646}}), they MUST be associated with all the explicit and implicit PvDs received on the same interface and contained in a RA with the O-flag set
 {{!RFC4861}}.

-When a host retrieves stateful assignments using DHCPv6, such assignments MUST be associated with the received PvD which was received with RAs with the M-flag set and including a matching Prefix Information Option (PIO).
+When a host retrieves stateful assignments using DHCPv6, such assignments MUST be associated with the received PvD which was received with RAs with the M-flag set and including a matching PIO taking into account the prefix length included in the PIO.

-In cases where an address would be assigned by DHCPv6 and no matching PvD could be found, hosts MAY associate the assigned address with any implicit PvD received on the same interface.
+In cases where an address would be assigned by DHCPv6 and no matching PvD could be found, hosts MAY associate the assigned address with any implicit PvD received on the same interface or to multiple of implicit PvD received on the same interface.
 This is intended to resolve backward compatibility issues with rare deployments choosing to assign addresses with DHCPv6 while not sending any matching PIO.